Gastroenterology Fellowship Curriculum

 Allegheny General Hospital Campus

 Allegheny General Hospital (AGH) located on Pittsburgh’s historic North Side serves as our program’s main inpatient teaching site.
-This is a (661 beds) quaternary care teaching hospital that supports 20 residency and 23 fellowship training programs.
+This is a (661 bed) quaternary care teaching hospital that supports 20 residency and 23 fellowship training programs.

 Federal North professional building houses the GI Division administrative offices and outpatient clinics, as well as an ambulatory outpatient endoscopy center.